 • Breach of disqualification order: Criminal.
 Up to 2 years.

-Criminal exposure only arises where there is deliberate dishonesty — fraudulent trading under s.213, concealment of assets under s.206–208, or destruction of records under s.209.
+Criminal exposure only arises where there is deliberate dishonesty, fraudulent trading under s.213, concealment of assets under s.206 to 208, or destruction of records under s.209.
 Honest but poor judgement, late filing, or optimistic trading may attract civil liability.
 They do not attract criminal prosecution.
+Our guide on personal claims against a director covers how that civil exposure can reach you directly.

-How the Insolvency Service Decides Whether to Prosecute
+How the Insolvency Service Decides Whether Directors Should Go to Prison

 2. Do not destroy, alter, or conceal records.
 Ever.
 For any reason.